geoffreyangus/cs106r/notes/operators/operators.md

 <a class="anchor-offset" id="variable-casting" href="#variable-casting"></a>
 ### Variable Casting

-In the last set of exercises, we saw that the different classes sometimes interact in unexpected ways.
+Different classes sometimes interact in unexpected ways.
 Programmers avoid this through what is called **casting**.

 <div class="definition-section" markdown="1">